-On Nemo Link, Elia (together with National Grid and Nemo Link Limited) intends to launch, on short term, an explicit intraday capacity product on the BE-GB border.
+On Nemo Link, Elia (together with National Grid and Nemo Link Limited) has launched an explicit intraday capacity product on the BE-GB border.
 Once there is clarity on the Brexit, more specifically whether GB will remain in the Internal Energy Market (IEM), steps will be taken to integrate Nemo Link in the Single Intra Day Coupling (SIDC, formerly known as XBID) together with the other Channel interconnectors.
 The implicit day ahead allocation on Nemo Link (which currently takes place via the Single Day Ahead Coupling) will be replaced by an explicit allocation mechanism via JAO in case GB leaves the IEM.